briancaffey/briancaffey.github.io/content/2023/01/07/i-deployed-the-same-containerized-serverless-django-app-with-aws-cdk-terraform-and-pulumi.md

 **To take an application-first approach to DevOps**

-- Application developers who are increasingly being tasked with operational duties
+- Application developers are increasingly being tasked with operational duties
 - While learning about IaC, I had a hard time finding in-depth materials covering application development, CI/CD pipelines and automation and Infrastructure as Code and how these three knowledge domains work together.
 There are important considerations to make when  between a Hello World docker image
 - You could probably use another framework with these IaC libraries like Flask or Rails, but for now I'm building these projects with Django first-in-mind